 As you go, lay the slices of garlic out evenly on your food dehydrator trays.
 You can pack a large amount on to each tray!
 The pieces can touch side to side, but make sure they aren’t overlapping or on top of each other.
 We need space for good air flow between them.

-We haven’t tried this, but a friend suggested it – and sounds totally legit!
 Thinly slicing all the cloves can be laborious and time-consuming, but has to be done if you have standard slotted dehydrator trays.
-On the other hand, if you have dehydrator tray liners, you could roughly chop the peeled garlic cloves in a food processor instead of slicing them.
+On the other hand, if you have dehydrator tray liners, you could throw the peeled garlic cloves in a food processor to roughly chop them into small bits.
 Then, simply dump them out onto the lined trays, and dry them that way.
-I can only assume those smaller pieces would greatly reduce the drying time as well!

 3) Dehydrate the Garlic